Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam/workflow.rst

   stop

-* Step 2: use an R executable script to arrange by temporal steps (in this case daily) the outputs of the previous step.
+**Step 2** use an R executable script to arrange by temporal steps (in this case daily) the outputs of the previous step.
 This step runs as a single task.

 .. uml::